Bradford League

-The Bradford League was a football competition based in England.
+The Bradford League was a football competition based in Bradford, West Yorkshire, England.
 It sat at level 14 of the English football league system.
 The league was a feeder to the West Riding County Amateur Football League – in 2006 Dudley Hill Athletic made the step up to the higher level.
 It was sponsored by the local newspaper the Telegraph and Argus and was known as the T&A League.
 It was previously sponsored by another local company, Grattan plc.
 The league contained a number of pub teams.
 The league closed down in 2010.